MagicTurtle2203/Face-Recognition-Test/README.md

 <img src="https://github.com/SimpleTurtle/SimpleTurtle/blob/master/images/jiu1.jpg" width="40%">

 I added successful prediction pictures to show what the face recognition program is able to do when it runs correctly.
 These are available to view [here](predictions/).

+As one can see, this prediction program is not very accurate.
+It was only able to classify about half of the pictures correctly, even though some of the same images were used to train the program.
+The program was able to detect and train off of 1550 faces total, so perhaps many more pictures would be required to make the program more accurate.